-Images are a great way to tell a story.
+It's a great way to tell a story with images.
 In Filmora9 (Latest Filmora version 9), adding, managing and editing images is easy.
-Easy to use editing features and dozens of filters and overlay effects make enhancing your images simple.
+Easy-to-use editing features and dozens of filters and overlay effects can enhance your images a lot.

 In this guide, learn how to: